Nweremizu/Habit-Tracker/README.md

 # Instructions

+- Check the Download info file for full download of application.

 - Firstly, Launch the Habit Tracker.exe file and choose where to extract ur habit tracker zip.
 Make to launch from the exe file.

 - Then go to desktop and search for Habit_Tracker and Launch.